microsoft/confidential-ai/inference/README.md

 ./sign_models.sh
 ```
 ### Generate and provision model encryption key to Azure Key Vault
 Create an Azure Key vault using the following script.
-If you need to create a managed hsm then you need to create it manually using the steps described [here](https://learn.microsoft.com/en-us/azure/key-vault/managed-hsm/overview).
+If you need to create a managed HSM then you need to create it manually using the steps described [here](https://learn.microsoft.com/en-us/azure/key-vault/managed-hsm/overview).

 ```
 ./create_akv.sh